AllenDowney/ThinkDataStructures/day05/README.md

 ### Reading

-- In *Think Algorithms*, read sections **15.4 and 15.5.**.
+- In *Think Algorithms*, read sections **15.4 and 15.5**.

 ### Code

+Finish the implementation of these methods in MyHashMap:
+* `makeMaps(int size)` Initialize `maps` to `n` LinearMaps, where `n=size`
+* `chooseMap(Object key)` given a key, return the `LinearMap` where the `K, V` pair would be stored if it is in the map.
+* `containsKey(Object key)` return true if key is in map
+* `containsValue(Object value)` return true if value is in map
+* `rehash(double growthFactor)` Changes the number of maps and rehashes the existing entries.
+If growthFactor is 2, the number of maps doubles.
+If it is 0.25, the number of maps is divided by 4.
+* `put(K key, V value)` add a new key-value pair to the map.
+Grow if needed, according to `ALPHA`.
+* `remove(Object key)` remove and return the key-value pair associated with the given key.
+Shrink if needed, according to `BETA`.
+Make sure the number of `LinearMaps` doesn't go below `MIN_MAPS`.

+### Checkoff

-Write a couple of sentences describing the main purpose of a hash function.
+Explain to a NINJA the main purpose of a hash function.
 Are there any requirements or limitations when hashing?
 Find at least one problem with SillyString's hash function.

-Finish the implementation of these methods in MyHashMap:
-* `containsKey(Integer key)` return true if key is in map
-* `containsValue(Integer value)` return true if value is in map
-* `put(Integer key, Integer value)` add a new key-value pair to the map
-* `remove(Integer key)` remove and return the key-value pair associated with the given key
-* `rehash()` when the map has too many values, resize and copy all old elements into new map

-Briefly describe the key differences and improvements between MyLinearMap and MyHashMap.
+Tell a NINJA about the key differences and improvements between MyLinearMap and MyHashMap.

-## Problems

-Fill in the missing functions in AirTrafficControl.java following the instructions in the file.